MikeEXPR/How-To-Read-App/README.md

 ### Amazon/Kindle
 By integrating with Amazon's e-book ecosystem, the app can provide real-time tools and insights directly within Kindle books, offering unparalleled convenience and accessibility for readers.

+*Potential partnerships with major publishers and content providers*

 ---

 ## Disclaimer